Aleksander-Panchenko/Test-s/readme.md

 ## train tree

-#### This is a layout made according to the layout in Figma, in new HTML, CSS, a little JS
+#### This is a layout made according to the layout in Figma, in new HTML, CSS, a little JS, [Figma](https://www.figma.com/file/Fn88HQzfmrE7xCHG0yPsEW/Castaway?type=design&mode=design&t=TFMcebQO09LIvjpz-0)

 ## TM-test